royjoyita/ETL_Project/README.md

 Hospital Visits Data (3/1/2020 - 3/21/2020) by County
 ETL Project
-•  Extract: your original data sources and how the data was formatted Our ETL Project is compromised from 2 CSV Files found on Kaggle.com https://www.kaggle.com/jieyingwu/covid19-us-countylevel-summaries?select=hospital_visits.csv hospital_visits.csv - Hospital Visits by each day from 3/1/2020-3/21/2020 by County in the United States covid_us_county.csv- County Demographics
+•  Extract: your original data sources and how the data was formatted This ETL Project is compromised from 2 CSV Files found on Kaggle.com https://www.kaggle.com/jieyingwu/covid19-us-countylevel-summaries?select=hospital_visits.csv hospital_visits.csv - Hospital Visits by each day from 3/1/2020-3/21/2020 by County in the United States covid_us_county.csv- County Demographics

 •  Transform: what data cleaning or transformation was required.
-	We will be using Postgres for our database
+	I will be using Postgres for our database
 Extract above CSVs into data frames
 Transform hospital_visits data frame
 Create filtered data frame for the hospital_visits from specific columns